• Home

 January 4, 2021 /

 Our 2021 House Project Plans are a bit laughable.
 Don’t get me wrong, they are solid plans coupled with good intentions to improve this old house we live in.
 But let’s all remember who is in charge here.
 The house.
 The house is in charge.
-We will do our best to tackle our 2021 House Project Plans, but we’ve also learned to roll with the punches this house and life, in general, dishes out.
-In no particular order, here are our 2021 House Project Plans.#1: Hope That Nothing Catastrophic Happens Hope doesn’t cost us a thing.
-We’ll also add praying, begging, and crossing fingers to the list.#2: Replace Sunporch Floor We like to play a fun game in our…
+We will do our best to tackle our 2021 House Project Plans, but we’ve also learned to roll with the punches this house and life, in general, dish out.
+In no particular order, here are our 2021 House Project Plans. #1: Hope That Nothing Catastrophic Happens Hope doesn’t cost us a thing.
+We’ll also add praying, begging, and crossing fingers to the list. #2: Replace…

 read more